 2018-2019 GSO Officers & Representatives

-- Graduate Student Council (GSC) Sociology Representatives: tbd (Sociology); tbd (Sociology & Social Policy)
+- Graduate Student Council (GSC) Representatives: Andrew Keefe (Sociology); Alexandra Mitukiewicz (Sociology & Social Policy), and Leroy Gonsalves (Organizational Behavior)

-- Professional Development: Department Teaching Fellow (by appointment): Mo Torres
+- Professional Development: Department Teaching Fellow (by appointment): Alexandra Ciomek

 The GSO has voted to endorse the Harvard Teaching Campaign's petition calling for a cap of 12 students per section.
 This proposed cap on section size bears significantly on teaching workload and teaching availability for graduate students.
 More information on the Harvard Teaching Campaign can be found here.